node-apn/node-apn/README.md

 		pfxData: null,						/* PFX or PKCS12 format data containing the private key, certificate and CA certs.
 If supplied will be used instead of loading from disk. */
 		address: 'feedback.push.apple.com', /* feedback address */
 		port: 2196,                         /* feedback port */
-		batchFeedback: false,				/* if feedback should be called once per connection. */
 		interval: 3600                      /* interval in seconds to connect to feedback service */ };